Hyukay/reverse_exchange/README.md

 | :------ | :--------------------------------------- |
 | `dev` | Starts a development instance of the app |

 ## Acknowledgements

-This project is based on the work of Antonio Erdeljac.
+This project has been templated from the work of Antonio Erdeljac.
 Significant modifications and additional features have been added by Khalil Anis Zabat.